BrysonDeChambeauC

 Born in Modesto, California, in September 1993, Bryson DeChambeau made his first blip on golf’s radar when he won the state junior championship in 2010 at the age of 16.

-By this point, DeChambeau was competing in PGA Tour events as an amateur, and he finished joint second in the 2015 Australian Masters.
-The following spring, he was the top amateur at the Masters; he finished tied for 21st in what was to be his last tournament in the unpaid ranks.
+By this point, DeChambeau was competing in PGA Tour events as an amateur, and he finished tied for second in the 2015 Australian Masters.
+The following spring, he was the top amateur at the Masters; he finished tied for 21st in what would be his last tournament as an amateur.

 Bryson DeChambeau recorded his first PGA Tour success with a one-stroke victory at the John Deere Classic in 2017, just over a year after he turned pro.